avohq/adobe-inspector/README.md

 ## 🛠 Configuration

-Once installed, you can configure the extension in **Adobe Launch**:
+Once installed, you can configure the extension in **Adobe Tags**:

 ### 🔧 Extension Configuration

-These settings apply to the **Avo Inspector extension** globally across your Launch property.
+These settings apply to the **Avo Inspector extension** globally across your Tags property.

 | Setting         | Description                                                |
 | --------------- | ---------------------------------------------------------- |